 A formal induction process exists for new Directors joining the Board, including visits to ADIB's major business areas and meetings with other Directors, and key members of senior management.
 ADIB provides any professional development that Directors consider necessary to assist them in carrying out their duties.
+The directors are also updated about the new regulations and standards, developments in banking business, and the changes in information technology and information security.

-Directors' and Board assessments
+Directors' and Board Assessments